 Sure the law clearly states the majority of company shares have to be Thai owned – but that doesn’t mean it has to be a natural person!
 Inquire at some of Thailand’s legal firms and they all have solutions how you can keep control over your Thai company legally.

 I remember how some German guy told me the first crazy Thailand story back four years ago down in Hat Yai.
 The parents of his best friend died in a car accident and all the money he inherited he invested in a nice beach restaurant – giving the majority of shares to his Thai girlfriend.
 Three months later they had a fight and she told him to basically fuck off and never enter “her” restaurant again.
 Another classic to ruin your life in Thailand.

 Not Making Money

 May sound general but it’s true.
 If you don’t find a job that pays enough for your living or if your retirement pension is not sufficient – you will get broke.
 That’s easy.
 Very common thing in Thailand that you see are foreigners that open restaurants or hotels without having ever had prior experiences in these industries.
 Again: Would you do that in your home country?
 Probably not.

-You may rather save money than getting broke by eating cheap street food but then be careful what you are eating.
+Yes, you may rather save money than getting broke by eating cheap street food, but then be careful what you are eating.
 There are no two opinions that Thai food is great but the range of dishes and snacks is so huge that you can also get a lot of stuff that is just not good for you.
-Take all the fried food for example, Gai Tood (Fried Chicken), Gluai Tood (Fried Banana) or Manfarang Tood (Fried Potato).
-Not just the oil as such but also the fact that most vendors fill it up in plastic bottles by the end of the day and re-use it the following few days to save a few baht.
+Take all the fried food for example, Gai Tod (Fried Chicken), Kluay Tod (Fried Banana) or Manfarang Tod (Fried Potato).
+Not just the oil as such but also the fact that many vendors fill it up in plastic bottles by the end of the day and re-use it the following few days to save a few Baht.